Laurel Truck Accident Attorney: Helping You After a Crash With a Tractor Trailer, Semi or Big Rig

 Of course, trucks are also capable of getting into the same kinds of accidents as ordinary vehicles, including head-on collisions, rear-end collisions, sideswipe collisions, and broadside collisions.

-As with all types of vehicle accidents, human error — such as speeding and distracted driving — also plays a large role in causing truck accidents.
+As with all types of vehicle accidents, human error — such as speeding and distracted driving — plays a large role in causing truck accidents.
 However, there are a few issues unique to the trucking industry that can also cause accidents.
 Some of these include:

 • Mechanical failure: Trucks require constant and extensive maintenance to ensure they are safe to be on the road.
 Improper maintenance can result in mechanical failures, which can cause accidents.